 By contrast, if a business has positive net working capital, it can meet its short-term obligations with cash to spare, so is much less at risk.

 The working capital ratio is a convenient way of indicating a company’s working capital in practical terms, and allows stakeholders to gauge a company’s financial health without having to analyze its financial statements.

 For example, saying that a company has $20K working capital means little in isolation.
 It could mean that a company has $100K of current assets and $80K of current liabilities, or $40K of current assets and $20K of current liabilities.

 But stating the working capital ratio makes the difference clear immediately.
 In the first instance, it is 1.25, whereas in the second it is 2.
 Likewise, using the working capital ratio also makes it easier to track a company’s performance over time and compare it with other companies.

 Managing working capital is a balancing act.
 Companies must ensure they have enough current assets to cover their short-term obligations, as well as sufficient cash to protect them from unforeseen events.
 At the same time, excessive amounts of working capital ties up a company’s resources without bringing in benefits.

 Companies must decide where to draw a line between reasonable safeguarding and excessive caution.
 As a rule of thumb, a working capital ratio of between 1 and 3 is acceptable, with 1.5 to 2 considered ideal.
 There are, however, wide variations between industry sectors.

-For example, large supermarkets can have very low working capital ratios, even going below 1 because they are usually good at negotiating extended credit terms with suppliers and optimising their inventory.
-By contrast, clothing retailers and speciality food retailers tend to have high working capital ratios due to the size and value of their inventory.
+For example, large supermarkets can have very low working capital ratios, even going below 1 because they are usually good at negotiating extended credit terms with suppliers and optimizing their inventory.
+By contrast, clothing retailers and specialty food retailers tend to have high working capital ratios due to the size and value of their inventory.